 NitrogenOlder leavesUniform yellowing (not between veins)

-Magnesium affects older leaves first, while calcium affects new growth — this is one of the easiest ways to tell them apart.
+Magnesium affects older leaves first, while calcium affects new growth, this is one of the easiest ways to tell them apart.

 How to Fix Magnesium Deficiency in Cannabis

 Luckily, magnesium deficiency is straightforward to treat when addressed early.
+Below is a step-by-step guide on how to fix a magnesium deficiency.

 Step 1: Check and Correct pH

-Before adding nutrients, always correct the pH:
+Before adding nutrients, always correct the pH using a digital pH pen for the most accurate reading.

 • Soil: adjust to 6.0–7.0